launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

    - Creates flags, segments, and environments (if creating new project)
    - Can optionally map US maintainer IDs to EU maintainer IDs is the mapping was done (step 2) maintainers if mapping was done

+4. **estimate**: (Optional) Estimates the time needed for migration
+   - Analyzes source project to count resources
+   - Tests rate limits in target account
+   - Calculates estimated time based on resource counts and rate limits
+   - Shows detailed breakdown of the estimate
+   - Helps plan migration timing and resource allocation

 ### Task Permissions